VKCOM/statshouse/website/docs/guides/view-graph.md

 import MetricTabs from '../img/metric-tabs.png' import MetricTabDelete from '../img/metric-tab-delete.png'

 # View metric data

 Display data on a graph, in a [table](#10--table-view), or as a [CSV](#csv) file via the StatsHouse UI.
 For complicated scenarios, [query StatsHouse with PromQL](query-wth-promql.md).
 StatsHouse does not support viewing data via third-party applications.

-To learn more about viewing options, refer to the picture below <text className="orange-text">⬇</text> and the upper-right navigation bar <text className="orange-text">➡</text>
+To learn more about viewing options, refer to the picture below and the navigation bar.

 <img src={HomeLabeled} width="1000"/>

-On a mobile device, check the "On this page" menu above the heading of this page
-<text className="orange-text">⬆</text>

 ## 1 — Metric name